thejasvims007/mouse_cursor_control_using_eye/README.md

-# 🎮 FaceMouse YouTube Controller
+# 🎮 Eye Controlled Cursor Using Python

 **Control YouTube with your face and voice!** An enhanced version of FaceMouse that integrates facial gesture control with YouTube playback control and voice commands.